 Facing the reality

-In our case, it was a narrow shoulder — our car was just a foot or so from the open road where vehicles whizzed by at full free-way speed.
+It was a narrow shoulder -- our car was just a foot or so from the open road where vehicles whizzed by at full freeway speed.
 Some honked at us because they wanted to say hi, tell us to get the hell out of there, or they were just happy seeing a Tesla being stranded.

 That didn't help with the anxiety, which was growing by the minute.